SaiNel7/StataOCaml/INSTALL.md

 dune exec bin/main.exe data/baseball.csv
 ```

-Fill in `baseball.csv` with whatever CSV you wish to use in our program.
+Fill in `baseball.csv` with whatever CSV you wish to use in the program.

 Then you can type in commands like the following:
 ```